boldbi/boldbi-docker/README.md

 * Image and PDF exporting is not supported in ARM architecture images of the Ubuntu and Alpine variants.
 * Filesystem and Web connectors are not supported in Bold ETL for Alpine variant images.

-# Deploying Bold BI Using Docker Compose
+# Deploying Bold BI Evaluation Image Using Docker Compose

-The Bold BI image can be deployed using Docker Compose.
-In this guide, we will demonstrate how to start the Bold BI application and a PostgreSQL database within a single container using Docker Compose, with volume mounts configured for data persistence.
+The eval tag (11.2.7-eval) is specifically designed to streamline the Bold BI evaluation process by integrating a PostgreSQL server within the Bold BI container.
+Please note that this image tag is intended for evaluation purposes only and should not be used in production environments.
+In this guide, we will demonstrate how to deploy the Bold BI evaluation image using Docker Compose, with volume mounts configured for data persistence.

 1. Download the Docker Compose file by using the following command.